stkdiretto/diva2gtfs/README.md

 ## Further reading

-This script was created alongside my diploma thesis, [Opening Public Transit Data in Germany – A Status Quo](http://dbis.eprints.uni-ulm.de/1054/), which includes more detailed information on the DIVA data format.
+This script was created alongside Stefans diploma thesis, [Opening Public Transit Data in Germany – A Status Quo](http://dbis.eprints.uni-ulm.de/1054/), which includes more detailed information on the DIVA data format.
-However, this is nothing more than the result of my reverse engineering the format – without any guarantees as to completeness and/or accuracy.
+However, this is nothing more than the result of reverse engineering the format – without any guarantees as to completeness and/or accuracy.
+Niko expanded on the features and some shortcomings of the implementation during his dissertation.

 ## Contact the author(s)

 Reach Stefan via [Twitter (@_stk)](http://www.twitter.com/_stk), or E-Mail `transit at shutterworks dot org`.
-Further ramblings on public transit and open data (mostly in German) on [my blog](http://stefan.bloggt.es).
-More Open Data tinkerers and their projects can be fond on [UlmAPI](http://www.ulmapi.de), the home of Ulm's _datalove_ working group.
+Further ramblings on public transit and open data (mostly in German) on [Stefans blog](http://stefan.bloggt.es).
+More Open Data tinkerers and their projects can be found on [UlmAPI](http://www.ulmapi.de), the home of Ulm's _datalove_ working group.

-Reach Niko by E-Mail `niko at krismer dot de` or directly via [Github https://github.com/nikolauskrismer/].
+Reach Niko by E-Mail `niko at krismer dot de` or directly via [Github](https://github.com/nikolauskrismer/).